 Roman Emperor, Marcus Aurelius (121 – 180 AD) wrote Meditations towards the end of his life, and they might more aptly be called letters to self.
 They were never intended to be published much less read almost 2,000 years later.
 They are gnomic yet astoundingly timeless.

-The writings, suspected to have been written over a decade, lack narrative yet present coherent Stoic thinking: keep an eye on the greater unknowable and reduce needless suffering.
+The writings, suspected to have been written over a decade, lack narrative yet present coherent Stoic thinking: keep an eye on the greater unknowable and reduce needless suffering through understanding and kindness.

 From my [adoptive] father: gentleness, and an immovable adherence to decisions made after full consideration; no vain taste for so-called honours; stamina and perseverance; a ready ear for anyone with any proposal for the common good; to reward impartially, giving everyone their due…

 The praise continues for several paragraphs.
 This self-knowledge (whether perceived or desired) as well as some of the particular traits he maintains he has—truth, realism, patience, and justice—made Aurelius a posthumous philosopher and core voice in the development of Stoic principles.

 The modern shorthand for Stoicism is well-known (sort of a moral toughness and rejection of pleasure) and indeed, Aurelius writes “the flesh you should disdain…a mere network of blood and nerves.”

 More to the point, however, the heart of this particular Stoicism is that the connective tissue of life, nature, and eternity is greater than flesh.
 Humanity (although he didn’t use that word), timelessness, and virtues are supreme.